RosettaCommons/documentation/application_documentation/Application-Documentation.md

 ### Residue disorder prediction
 - [[ResidueDisorder|ResidueDisorder]] - Predict order/disorder of each residue in a protein.

+### Residue Solvent Exposure
+- [[PerResidueSolventExposure|PerResidueSolventExposure]] - Calculate the per residue solvent exposure in the form of a neighbor count

 ##UI <a name="UI" />

 [[Workbench|/internal_documentation/ui/workbench]] - UI front end to submit Rosetta jobs from desktop client